 Location

-Situated on the Atlantic coast near the mouth of the Bou Regreg River, Rabat is separated from the neighboring city of Salé by this river.
-Covering an area of approximately 118.5 square kilometers, Rabat benefits from a mild, humid climate due to its proximity to the sea and the nearby Sidi Mohammed Ben Abdellah dam.
+Situated on Morocco's Atlantic coast, Rabat lies at the mouth of the Bou Regreg River, which separates it from the neighboring city of Salé.
+The city encompasses approximately 118.5 square kilometers and enjoys a mild, humid climate due to its proximity to the ocean.
+The surrounding environment is enhanced by the nearby Sidi Mohammed Ben Abdellah Dam, contributing to the region's natural beauty and biodiversity.

 Population